AKelly-Brophy/AKelly-Brophy/README.md

 **What you will find here**

-- Games developed
+- Games
-- Web applications completed
+- Web applications
 - Interactive applications

 <!---